 - Sunday, 27 October: Clocks go back one hour as daylight saving time (DST) ends.

 See our guide to school holidays in France.

 Holidays in France: vocabulary

-- Holiday in French: jour férié (official days off work), fête (religious holidays).
+- Holiday in French: jour férié (official days off of work), fête (religious holidays)